-The top floors contained the cotton brokers’ offices and the buildings on the lower River Street side were used as warehouses.
+The top floors once contained the cotton factors’ offices, while the lower floors were used as warehouses and faced the river.
 A series of iron and concrete walkways, known as Factors Walk, connected the buildings to the bluff.

-Look down between Bay Street and the Factors Walk and you'll see a cobbled street leading down to the river.
-Both the street and the ramps leading down to it from Bay Street are paved with cobblestones, brought from overseas as ballast and abandoned on the riverbanks by departing sailing ships.
+Look down between Bay Street and the Factors Walk, and you'll see a cobbled street leading down to the river.
+Both the street and the ramps leading down to it from Bay Street are paved with cobblestones.
+Empty ships used the stones as ballast on the trip from England.
+They were abandoned on the riverbanks by departing sailing ships, now laden with cotton.

-What I love most about these picturesque iron walkways is their history: The Cotton Factors would stand on these bridges and bid on the wagon loads as wagons full of cotton passed underneath.
+What I love most about these picturesque iron walkways is their history.
+The Cotton Factors would stand on these bridges and bid on the loads, as wagons full of cotton passed underneath.

-These days these historic buildings are occupied by pricey antique shops, historic inns and exclusive offices.
+These days, these historic buildings are occupied by pricey antique shops, historic inns, cafes, and exclusive offices.